 6 billion hours of video are watched monthly on Youtube.
 According to Facebook, the company’s 1.23 billion users log into their site for 17 minutes each day — that’s more than 39,757 years of time spent (collectively) on just one site.
 In a single day!
 And there’s dozens of other new media options for people to lose themselves in as well.
 So who has time to pay attention to advertising?

 Not sold?
-Consider that Procter & Gamble, Microsoft, Cisco Systems, and John Deere– some of the world’s most successful brands– consistently use content marketing to sustain brand dominance.
-Using content marketing to overcome consumer Attention Deficit Disorder keeps your business relevant and your consumers engaged… whether you’re an industry leader, a small business owner (or somewhere in between)
+Consider that Procter & Gamble, Microsoft, Cisco Systems, and John Deere– some of the world’s most successful brands– consistently use content marketing to sustain their brand dominance.
+Using content marketing to overcome consumer Attention Deficit Disorder keeps your business relevant and your consumers engaged… whether you’re an industry leader, a small business owner, or something in between.

-Let’s explore what Content Marketing is and isn’t.
+Here’s what Content Marketing is and isn’t.

 The phrase is ubiquitous.
 People are constantly Googling you, your business, and keywords or phrases related to your industry.
 If you’re devoid of content that supports consumer engagement you’re hurting your business; even worse you may be a few short steps away from irrelevance.
 However, by having content marketing that’s ready for consumption and easily searchable online you avoid the irrelevance trap.

 So what is it then?
 Basically content marketing is a way of communicating with customers with one difference from traditional methods: It disguises the fact that you’re selling them on your brand.